christophwille/dotnet-opa-wasm/sample-policies/README.md

 Example.rego is taken from https://github.com/open-policy-agent/npm-opa-wasm/tree/master/examples/nodejs-app

+rbac.rego is simplified from https://play.openpolicyagent.org/

-Download Windows binaries (wasm in this folder built with v0.17.3) from https://github.com/open-policy-agent/opa/releases
+Download Windows binaries (wasm in this folder built with v0.18) from https://github.com/open-policy-agent/opa/releases